Setanas/cpp_arcade/README.md

 You will arrive on this screen where you will have to enter a nickname then press enter :
 ![nickname](/ressources/github/nickname.png)

-In the menu or in the game you can change the graphical library by pressing "b" for the previous library or by pressing "n".
+In the menu or in the game you can change the graphical library by pressing "b" for the previous library or by pressing "n".<br/>
-In the game you can change the game library by pressing "g" for the previous library or by pressing "h".
+In the game you can change the game library by pressing "g" for the previous library or by pressing "h".<br/>
-You can pause the game by pressing "p".
+You can pause the game by pressing "p".<br/>
-You can reset the game by pressing "r".
+You can reset the game by pressing "r".<br/>
 You can go to the menu by pressing "m"

 ## Authors